google/applied-machine-learning-intensive/v2/05_deep_learning/01_recurrent_neural_networks/slides.md

 <!--
 Here is a recurrent neuron.
 You can see that the recurrent neuron looks a lot like a feedforward neuron, except that it also feeds its output back into its inputs.

 Imagine we have a fully connected layer that is 10 nodes wide before this neuron.
-In a typical feedforward, fully-connected network, we would expect 10 inputs, 1 for each of the nodes in the previous layer.
-In this case we'll actually have 11 inputs: 1 for each of the nodes in the previous layer and the output of the node itself.
+In a typical feedforward, fully-connected network, we would expect 10 inputs, one for each of the nodes in the previous layer.
+In this case we'll actually have 11 inputs: one for each of the nodes in the previous layer and the output of the node itself.

 What does this do?
 This gives the neuron memory over time.
 It allows you to pass a series of data points into the network over time.